 Single parents can get a life insurance policy to help ensure their children are cared for if the parent passes away.
 After your passing, your policy’s payout can help your children’s guardian pay for childcare, education, and daily living expenses.

-Single women can benefit from a life insurance policy by helping loved ones pay for funeral costs and travel to the funeral if they pass away.
+Single women can benefit from a life insurance policy by helping loved ones pay for end-of-life expenses.
 They can also use it to help aging parents pay for long-term care or medical expenses if the policyholder passes away.

 Additionally, single women can purchase life insurance to benefit a charitable cause they support.
 They can name one or more qualifying charitable organizations as beneficiaries.

 Women in the workforce are not the only ones who can benefit from a life insurance policy.
-Life insurance is also important for stay-at-home mothers and those who are not the primary wage earners by offering their partner a death benefit to pay for childcare and household expenses.
+Life insurance can also be important for stay-at-home mothers and those who are not the primary wage earners by offering their partner a death benefit to help provide for childcare and household expenses.
 Therefore, getting life insurance can be a smart financial move for women in various situations.
 If you’re ready to add life insurance to your financial plan, contact an Aflac agent today.

 Content within this article is provided for general informational purposes and is not provided as tax, legal, health, or financial advice for any person or for any specific situation.
 Employers, employees, and other individuals should contact their own advisers about their situations.
 For complete details, including availability and costs of Aflac insurance, please contact your local Aflac agent.